How to Install WooCommerce on Your WordPress Website

 The final steps of the wizard offer some additional options to help you get your store off the ground.
 The Extras section contains two choices:

-When you select Continue, you’ll come at last to the final step.
+When you select Continue, you’ll come to the final step.
 Here you can connect your store to Jetpack, a useful plugin that will activate several additional services (such as live rates and automatic taxes):

 Adding Your First Product in WooCommerce